hpc-carpentry/hpc-carpentry.github.io/_posts/2018/10/2018-10-22-lesson-dev-plans.md

 ### Lesson onboardings

-With the first series of Geospatial onboarding completed, we are starting to plan onboarding for Instructors interested in teaching the R-based [Social Science curriculum](https://datacarpentry.org/blog/2018/05/social-sciences-publication) that was released in May.
-You can sign up for onboarding on [this Etherpad](https://pad.carpentries.org/socialsciences-onboarding).
+The first series of Geospatial onboardings is now complete.
+Thirty-eight people attended these sessions!
+A video recorded version of the onboarding is now available.
+If you missed the onboardings, but are interested in teaching these lessons you can watch [this video](https://www.youtube.com/watch?v=Qtnb_eeHt7E) to help you prepare.
+There are already five Geospatial pilot workshops scheduled, with more in the works!
+We'll continue to get feedback on the lessons through the pilots.

-A recorded onboarding will be available after 9 November.
-A [video onboarding](https://www.youtube.com/watch?v=Qtnb_eeHt7E) is already available for the Geospatial lessons.
+Onboardings for the Social Science curriculum are now beginning, and you can sign up for the onboarding on [this Etherpad] (https://pad.carpentries.org/socialsciences-onboarding).
+A recorded onboarding for this curriculum will be available after 9 November.

 Once the updated Genomics lessons are released, we will also start onboarding sessions for these lessons.

+The Data Carpentry Geospatial, Social Science, and Genomics Curriculum Advisory Committees, contributors, and mMintainers have done an amazing job developing these lessons from conceptualization to documentation and exercises.
+Overall there have been hundreds of contributors to these lessons, and this important work will continue as onboardings and pilots continue.

 ### Lesson template

-We will be continuing to work will continue on updating the lesson template.
+The Lesson Infrastructure committee will be continuing to work will continue on updating the lesson template.
 This includes integrating feedback on useful features such as [exercises that can be separated from lessons](https://carpentries.org/blog/2018/09/teaching-tip-exercise-discussion/) and [other proposed improvements](https://github.com/carpentries/styles/issues).
 We will also be undertaking a large-scale re-envisioning of the lesson template, to make it more flexible and easy-to-use.
 This project has been funding by the